hackafterdark/carta/README.md

 # Carta
 [![codecov](https://codecov.io/github/hackafterdark/carta/graph/badge.svg?token=TYvbPGGlcL)](https://codecov.io/github/hackafterdark/carta)

-Dead simple SQL data mapper for complex Go structs.
+A simple SQL data mapper for complex Go structs.
+Load SQL data onto Go structs while keeping track of has-one and has-many relationships.

-Load SQL data onto Go structs while keeping track of has-one and has-many relationships
+Carta is not an object-relational mapper(ORM).
+With large and complex datasets, using ORMs becomes restrictive and reduces performance when working with complex queries.
+[Read more about the design philosophy.](#design-philosophy)

 ## Examples
 Using carta is very simple.
 All you need to do is: